Judicial system of the Islamic Republic of Iran: Tazir (deterrent crimes)

 Usually the first offense would be imprisonment, but the second or third offense would be death.
 The death penalty would be applied if the crimes are deemed to be at the level of "mofsed-fel-arz" (see definition for moharebeh/mofsed-fel-arz).

 Iran has been noted for a progressive policy in the treating of drug users (see harm reduction).
 These include needle exchange programs and methadone treatments as a way of reducing the drug problem.
 Drug addicts are usually not prosecuted if they enter into one of these programs, with the goal being weaning people off the drugs.
 However, drug dealers are dealt with severely long prison sentences, corporal punishment, and even the death penalty in some cases.
 Iran currently is one of the most addicted countries in the world, with over 1.5-3.5 million addicts out of 75 million people.

 Criticism and human rights issues

-In a 2013 poll by Pew Research Center, while 83% of Iranians favored the use of Islamic law, but only 37% of Iranians believed that Iran's legal system closely follows Islamic law.
+In a 2013 poll by Pew Research Center, while 83% of Iranians favored the use of Islamic law, only 37% of Iranians believed that Iran's legal system closely follows Islamic law.